team401/Serpens-2025/README.md

-# Robot-Code-Template
+# Serpens 2025

-Template for new robot code projects
+Robot code for our 2025 off season B-bot.